ziyoi/uiuc_website/content/authors/yeongminkim/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
 bio: Yeong Min Kim is a postdoctoral visiting scholar in Department of Civil and Environmental Engineering at University of Illinois at Urbana-Champaign.
 She has expertise in quantifying pollution exposure in different environmental media.
 Her past studies involved experiments and mathematical modeling for estimating greenhouse gas emissions from environmental facilities and soils.
-Her recent activities focus on field monitoring and computations to acquire air pollution data in high spatial and/or temporal resolution
+Her recent activities focus on field monitoring and computations to acquire air pollution data in high spatial and/or temporal resolution.

 interests: